HOW THE USE OF NOLDUS' TOOLS HELPS REFINE AND REDUCE THE USE OF EXPERIMENTAL ANIMALS

 The necessity and legislation of animal testing

 Noldus IT feels strongly that animal testing should be kept to a minimum and that unnecessary tests should not be performed.
-While we cannot say that all animal testing is unnecessary, what is and what is not necessary remains the subject of a societal ethical discussion in a democratic society.
-In many countries, there is very clear and strict legislation, even stricter than laws that protect our own pets.
+While we cannot say that all animal testing is unnecessary, what is and what is not necessary remains the subject of a scientific and societal ethical discussion in a democratic society.
+In many countries, there is clear and strict legislation, even stricter than the laws that protect our own pets.
 Researchers have to carefully consider and argue the importance of their experiments.
 This includes review by an expert animal ethical committee, so that the relevance for human health against the distress of the animal are always carefully weighed.

 - Replacement: Wherever possible, use non-animal alternatives (e.g. cell culture tests, computer models/simulations).

 - Refinement: Modify the techniques so that tests are less invasive, causing less pain and distress, and by enriching the test environment, allowing animals to perform natural behavior.
 Using organisms with simpler nervous systems such as invertebrates can also been seen as refinement.

 - Reduction: Refine methods so that fewer animals are needed to get valid results, e.g. by multimodal approaches (collecting multiple data streams from each animal) and by increasing the accuracy of measurements.

 Wellbeing of animals versus curing diseases